Monday, February 1, 2021

 In the path of fallen flowers, I get [wind of] a muddy scent.

 Both Pound's poem as well as Zhèng Gǔ's couplet juxtapose two scenes.
 The second scenes of both poems are even very similar; flower petals are juxtaposed with earthy, wet mud (a muddy scent in Zhèng's, and a wet, black bough in Pound's).
 The first lines and their relation to the second lines are, however, very different.
 In Pound's case, it is an urban crowd on a subway, and in Zhèng's, it's the uncompleted act of writing.
 The different kinds of connections between the first and second lines of these verses create very different poet effects.
-In Zhèng Gǔ's poem, there is, firstly, a much stronger visual resonance found between the dark ink of calligraphy and the swallow's footprints in the mud.
+In Zhèng Gǔ's poem, there is a much stronger visual resonance found between the dark ink of calligraphy and the swallow's footprints in the mud.
 Mazanec (2017) describes how there is a common atmosphere between the lines that makes them "rhyme" with one another and imply a connection:

 "...the dark, viscous traces [in mud] left behind by the swallow [as implied by the title] visually rhyme with the dark, viscous traces of ink that would have been left behind by writing a poem.
 However, both are absent: the poem is not written (the ink remains dry) and the swallow’s footprints are never seen (only smelled).
-Zhèng Gǔ’s couplet is a masterpiece of evocation" (Mazanec, 2017, 269).
+Zhèng Gǔ’s couplet is a masterpiece of evocation" (Mazanec 2017 269).

-It is, however, not merely the fact of having a shared atmosphere that makes the connection between these two lines stronger than the two lines in Pound's poem.
-If phenomena merely having a shared atmosphere meant that discontinuities and contrasts no longer would be perceived as such, then most compositions by Cage and d'Angiolini would not have contrasts.
+While Pound's poem is extreme in lacking very little shared atmosphere between the scenes, I do not believe that one has to give upp all sense of connection between events to retain a quality of fresh perception.
+Indeed, if phenomena merely having a shared atmosphere meant that discontinuities and contrasts no longer would be perceived as such, then most compositions by Cage and d'Angiolini would not have contrasts.
 Most contrasts in the music of Cage are not as extreme as in the verse by Pound which seems to completely lack any shared atmosphere.
 Cage's late Number Pieces, for example, have contrasts but are also held together by a very particular atmosphere, a Stimmung or what in haiku theory is known as shared overtones (yosei).
 Despite the presence of an aesthetic atmosphere, Cage's pieces are not narrative but present the listener with disconnected sounds: contrasts can take place within a shared world.
 As Shirane notes in his analysis of juxtapositions in hokku, the shared overtones that create an atmospheric unity are by no means hindrances to creating the kind of dynamic epiphanies where the juxtaposed phenomena arise non-symbolically.
 The contrasts can be both juxtapositions as well as taking part in articulating a unified Stimmung.
 As an example, Shirane quotes the following famous example by Bashō:

 chrysanthemum scent–